News & Events – CGF

 The EAGE GeoTech Conference features an exceptional line up of featured speakers in various disciplines related to geophysical monitoring technologies and applications.
 Hear from some of the key experts involved in subsurface, reservoir and production challenges at:

-The CGF will be issuing invitations to apply for funded PhD positions from time to time.
+The CGF periodically issues invitations to apply for funded PhD positions.
 Being a strongly interdisciplinary centre, we are looking for entrepreneurial students with a wide variety of interests and backgrounds, from electronic engineering to fibre optics, from geophysics to acoustic wave propagation modellers, from heterogeneous computing to statistical and data scientists.
 Successful applicants will work at the CGF premises at NTNU in Trondheim as part of our international team of key researchers.
 The CGF PhD research fellowships are hosted by several departments at NTNU: Computer Science, Electronic Systems, Geoscience and Petroleum and Mathematical Sciences.
 The Centre has close contact with industry partners as well as research partners NORSAR and Jamstec in Japan.

 PhD students will use and develop advanced models and methods for combining diverse geophysical data to effectively monitor the earth.
 PhD students will be involved in the planning of new surveys and the acquisition of valuable geophysical information to improve forecasts and provide important decision support for the various application domains of the CGF.